IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ```

-Now that the necessary segment information has been extracted, the `get\_trackdata()` function can be used to calculate the formant values for these segments as displayed in R Example \@ref(rexample:usecases-uc2gettd).
+Now that the necessary segment information has been extracted, the `get\_trackdata()` function can be used to calculate the formant values for these segments as displayed in the R code snippet below.

 ```r